 Hewlett Packard Enterprise (HPE) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the information technology products and services provider had lost 2.55% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 11.63% and the S&P 500's loss of 7.87% in that time.
+Heading into today, shares of the information technology products and services provider had gained 3.71% over the past month, outpacing the Computer and Technology sector's loss of 11.29% and the S&P 500's loss of 9.39% in that time.

-Investors will be hoping for strength from Hewlett Packard Enterprise as it approaches its next earnings release.
-On that day, Hewlett Packard Enterprise is projected to report earnings of $0.45 per share, which would represent a year-over-year decline of 2.17%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.83 billion, up 1.87% from the prior-year quarter.
+Wall Street will be looking for positivity from Hewlett Packard Enterprise as it approaches its next earnings report date.
+This is expected to be June 1, 2022.
+The company is expected to report EPS of $0.45, down 2.17% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $6.83 billion, up 1.87% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.10 per share and revenue of $28.68 billion, which would represent changes of +7.14% and +3.22%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.10 per share and revenue of $28.68 billion.
+These totals would mark changes of +7.14% and +3.22%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Hewlett Packard Enterprise.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Hewlett Packard Enterprise.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Hewlett Packard Enterprise currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Hewlett Packard Enterprise is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Hewlett Packard Enterprise's current valuation metrics, including its Forward P/E ratio of 7.46.
-For comparison, its industry has an average Forward P/E of 14.01, which means Hewlett Packard Enterprise is trading at a discount to the group.
+Investors should also note Hewlett Packard Enterprise's current valuation metrics, including its Forward P/E ratio of 7.59.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.31.

-It is also worth noting that HPE currently has a PEG ratio of 1.25.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Computer - Integrated Systems industry currently had an average PEG ratio of 1.54 as of yesterday's close.
+It is also worth noting that HPE currently has a PEG ratio of 1.27.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Computer - Integrated Systems industry currently had an average PEG ratio of 1.5 as of yesterday's close.

 Click to get this free report